henry-jacq/photogram-old/README.md

 - Report bugs and suggest new features by creating an issue on our [git repository](https://git.selfmade.ninja/Henry/photogram/-/issues).
 - Contribute code by forking the repository, making changes, and submitting a pull request.
 - Help improve the documentation by submitting a pull request with your changes.
-- Share Photogram with others by spreading the word on social media or in online communities.

 Thank you for your interest in contributing to Photogram!